Premier Fisheries UK

 OLD BURY HILL & TEMPLE LAKE – CARP

-The Old Lake also saw autumn sport continue with anglers again reporting catches of up to a dozen or so fish.
+The Old Lake also saw the autumn kick start continue with anglers reporting catches of up to 15 fish.
 Whilst tactics and baits remain much the same as in previous weeks, Icelandic Red boilies are fishing well as are KG1, Activ 8, Maple 8 and Cell boilies.
 Whilst most good quality baits will catch, it is also worth trying pop ups and popped up corn.

-Following last week bounce back on Bonds Lake catches continued to improve this week with a number of anglers reporting reasonable catches of carp to early doubles.
-With both feeder, pole and float tactics all catching, both the island margins are fishing as well as the open water.
-Key baits remain pellet and mini boilies with maggot also catching a few fish.
-If you ask in the tackle shop, you can get a leaflet describing the ‘in’ method on Bonds, which will certainly help to increase your catches.
+Whilst sport on Bonds has struggled these past few weeks, catches certainly improved this week with a number of anglers reporting reasonable catches of carp to 10lb.
+With most methods working, feeder and pole tactics are particularly consistent with fish coming from both the island margins as well as the open water.
+Pellet and mini boilies continue to account for good numbers of fish although maggot is also starting to catch.
+If you ask in the tackle shop, you can get a leaflet describing the ‘in’ method on Bonds, which will certainly increase your catches.

 This weeks catches